alvarozamora/CDUGKS/README.md

 Refer to the Legion repository for instructions on how to build the runtime system.

 <h2>Quick Start Guide </h2>

-There are O(~10) test problems currently implemented, with the test problem id
+There are O(~10) test problems currently implemented, with the test problem id `testProblem`

 1) Sod Shock Tube
 2) Kelvin-Helmholtz (Sharp Interface, wavelength = 1)